gadianton/so4t_api_import/README.md

 As the script runs, it will continue to update the terminal window with the tasks it's performing.

 ## Advanced Usage
-For Enterprise customers, there's an advanced ability to impersonate users for the purposes of appropriatelt attributing imported content to users.
+For Enterprise customers, there's an advanced ability to impersonate users for the purposes of appropriately attributing imported content to specific users.
 Documentation of the functionality can be found here: https://support.stackenterprise.co/support/solutions/articles/22000245133-service-keys-identity-delegation-and-impersonation#impersonation

 Impersonation functionality is not enabled by default and requires opening a ticket with support@stackoverflow.com.
-It also requires a user account with admin privileges, both to configure the product and to use the impersonation functionality of this API script.
+It also requires a user account with admin privileges, both to configure impersonation and to use the impersonation functionality of this API script.

 Adding the `--impersonate` argument to the basic usage of the script allows you to leverage the impersonation functionality.
-To do so, you'll need to use a CSV format with columns for the account IDs of users to impersonate.
-Please see the [CSV Templates](https://github.com/jklick-so/so4t_api_import/tree/main/CSV%20Templates) directory and use the CSV files with the 'impersonation' prefix.
+You'll need to use an impersonation CSV format, which includes an additional column for the account ID for users to impersonate.
+Please see the [CSV Templates](https://github.com/jklick-so/so4t_api_import/tree/main/CSV%20Templates) directory and use a template with the 'impersonation' prefix.

 ## Known limitations and considerations

 * Articles can only be an imported at a rate of one per minute.
 Yes, it's slow.
 It's a limitation of v2.3 of the API.
-API v3 does not have this limitation and it's the version of the API we use for importing questions and answers, which is much faster.
-However, API v3 does not yet support Articles.
+API v3 does not have this limitation and it's the version of the API the script uses for importing questions and answers, which is much faster.
+However, API v3 is still a work in progress and does not yet support Articles.
 * Source content that contains images, embeds, and attachments cannot be imported via API.
 Images can be imported by copy-paste after the bulk import is completed.
 Embeds and attachments can be likewise added post-import by either copying their contents or hyperlinking to the external file.
 * Question imports are currently designed to support importing a single, corresponding answer.
 This is on the backlog for improvement.